 The difference has to do with the quantities required for healthy digestion and other functions.
 Macro-minerals are required in hundred of milligrams or thousands of grams per day.
 Micro-minerals are required in milligrams per person per day.
 These quantities can vary from person to person.
 Some people were born with mineral deficiencies from one or another of their parents.
 Intensive exercise can require more minerals.
-Recommended daily amounts of minerals and vitamins vary from country to country and are often a political matter.
-Tests are available to look for mineral deficiencies in your blood, but some tests are more reliable than others.
-For example, magnesium is found mostly inside cells, so unless the test measures the magnesium inside your blood cells, called a red blood cell count, then the test is meaningless.

 Again, on account of biochemical individuality, there are wide variations in requirements for minerals and vitamins.
 What quantities are required, even with individual variations?
 What are they used for?
 What foods have them?
 These questions cannot be answered with precision.
 The body is not a machine.
 The body is a garden, but your garden is not my garden.
 Also, the mineral content of a specific food depends on the soil it was grown in and the specific batch.
 Commercial fertilizers include nitrogen, phosphorous, and potassium (NPK), but they rarely include other nutrients.

+Macro-minerals, also known as abundant elements, make up about ninety-six percent of the minerals in your body.
 The following are macro-minerals, their symbols for shorthand, where they are concentrated, and what you use them for:

 Calcium receives the most publicity, but magnesium is perhaps the most overlooked mineral necessary for health.
 According to Dr. Klaus Kisters and others, there are various possible signs of magnesium deficiency.
 According to Dr. David Jockers, the specific signs of magnesium deficiency depend on the person.